 Both recruiters say that your end goal should be to find an agency that feels like a true partner.
 “Ours is a relationship business,” says Douyard.
 “I’ve got a handful of people that I trust, and these are the people that I can go to and I know that they're going to listen to me and get the job done.”

-When choosing a locum tenens staffing agency, finding one that understands your organization’s values, culture, and needs can be challenging, but it’s not impossible.
-By asking the right questions, connecting with your colleagues, and negotiating for what you need, you’ll be able to find a partner that fits with your organization.
-A good fit will save time and provide better quality locums, ultimately leading to better patient care.
+When choosing locum tenens staffing agency, finding one that understands your organization’s values, culture, and needs can be challenging, but it’s not impossible.
+By asking the right questions, connecting with your colleagues, and negotiating for what you need, you’ll be able to find a locum tenens company that fits with your organization.
+A good partnership will save time and provide better quality locums, ultimately leading to better patient care.

-CHG can provide your healthcare facility with the doctors, nurses, and allied professionals you need to provide the best care for your community.
+CHG is the leading locum tenens staffing agency in the U.S. We have the doctors, nurses, and allied professionals you need to provide the highest quality care for your community.
 Contact us by phone at 866.588.5996 or email at firstname.lastname@example.org.